-When it comes to testing, there is a large number of types.
+When it comes to testing, there are many types.
 We will not be able to cover each and every one of them.
 However, we will take a look at what is testing and the types of testing that are fundamental during the process of delivering quality software or application:

-Before we get into the types of testing in software engineering, let’s first understand what it is.
+Before we get into the types of testing in software engineering, let us first understand what software testing is.

 What is Software Testing?

-Evaluating the functionality of a software application with the aim to find out whether the product is defect-free is the process of software testing.
+Evaluating the functionality of a software application with the aim of finding out whether the product is defect-free is the process of software testing.
 Checking whether the software or its components meet the specified requirements and quality is the job of the following professionals:

 These professionals carry out the testing process within their capabilities.
 If the testing is done successfully, the product will be as specified without any errors.

 Check out the Journey into Software Testing by Intellipaat:

 - Testing shows the presence of defects: The objective is to identify as many bugs as possible.

 - Exhaustive testing is not possible: Careful planning and assessment of the testing process will save one from testing every single line of code.